 How will I be taught, and will there be any work outside the class?

-Each student has access to a computer for practical work.
 You will be taught using a range of techniques including workshops, short lectures, demonstrations, practical exercises, tutorials, group and individual.
 Notes will be provided electronically in Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?